-The next step is the one all homebuyers wait for: closing!
+The next step is the one all homebuyers wait for, closing day!
 After closing, our homeowners will have a follow-up orientation a few months after moving in.
 This is another chance to review the warranty procedures and ask questions about the home’s systems.

 Building a new home does not have to be a daunting task especially when you partner with a builder who cares about your satisfaction and believes that you should be involved in the process every step of the way.
-If you have more questions about the construction process, please just let us know in the comment section below!
+If you have more questions about the construction process, we're here to help!

 We build homes and subdivision communities in the Charlotte, Raleigh, and Triad areas of North Carolina, Columbia, Charleston, and Greenville areas of South Carolina, Atlanta, GA, and Richmond, VA.